Windows 10: Everything you need to know

 - Windows 10 videos

-The next Windows 10 update is always around the corner, and this article will keep you informed about what’s new and what’s important.
-You can always check here for our latest Windows 10 review based on the two major updates scheduled per year, plus the highlights from notable builds in between.
+The next Windows 10 update—currently the Fall Creators Update—is always around the corner, and this article will keep you informed about what’s new and what’s important.
+Check here for our latest Windows 10 review based on the two major updates scheduled per year, plus the highlights from notable builds in between.
 We’ll tell you how to get Windows 10 for your PC.
 Finally, we’ll discuss the major features of Windows 10—including a few you should watch out for.
 Keep reading for everything you need to know about Windows 10.

 What’s new in Windows 10

-The current Creators Update just started rolling out in March (see our review), but Windows fans are already looking ahead to the Fall Creators Update, due sometime in September.
+The current Creators Update just started rolling out in March (see our review), but Windows fans are already looking ahead to the Fall Creators Update, which was expected in September.
+We now know the Fall Creators Update will be released to consumers October 17.

 Revealed May 11 at Microsoft’s Build conference in Seattle, the Fall Creators Update’s best new features are often about streamlining Windows and your ability to use it wherever you are.
-Highlights include “pick up where you left off,” which lets you continue to use cloud-based files seamlessly as you move among devices, and OneDrive Files on Demand, which makes your OneDrive files visible and accessible via Windows 10's file system.
-The recent Insider Build 16215 showcases a formidable pile of these features in progress.
+Highlights include “pick up where you left off,” which lets you continue to use cloud-based files seamlessly as you move among devices, and OneDrive Files on Demand, which makes your OneDrive files visible and accessible via Windows 10’s file system.
+The recent Insider Build 16273 showcases a formidable pile of these features in progress.
+And it will be accompanied by some hardware, too: Headsets from HP, Dell, Lenovo, Asus, and Acer will launch on October 17 alongside the update.
+Prices for Mixed Reality headsets start at $299 and above.

 Story Remix is one of its most intriguing innovations.
 Sure, other apps let you stitch together photos or video, but Microsoft makes it collaborative, letting you combine videos from multiple sources.
 It also lets you remix the video to focus on a specific person, and add special effects easily.